Skip to content

 Note that this is only relevant when deploy_secrets: false.

-[!WARNING] When managing secrets externally, ensure all required fields are present.
+[!WARNING] When managing secrets externally, ensure all required fields are present in both the backend and Keycloak secrets.
 See the secrets template for reference.

 • (This is relevant only when deploy_secrets: false.)

-When managing secrets externally, ensure the following fields are present in your secret (See the secrets template for reference):
+When managing secrets externally, ensure the following fields are present in each secret (See the secrets template for reference).

 Environment Variable Description Value Source